 There are a few important coverages to consider so that you can ensure you’re protected from the numerous risks you face on the road.
-Each of these coverages protects you from different potential disasters so you can hit the road with peace of mind.
-(We’ll explain more about these coverages in a minute.)
+Each of these coverages protect you from potential disasters, so you can hit the road with peace of mind.

 - Auto liability

 - Bodily injury liability

 - Property damage liability